 There are a lot of marketing and administrative tasks involved with renting out a property, and for that reason, many landlords team up with a lettings agency.

-Here at Fairview estates, we provide dedicated professional letting agent services to our clients across the Nottingham area.
+Here at Fairview estates, we’re the no. 1 letting agent in Nottingham we provide dedicated professional letting agent services to our clients across the Nottingham area.

 With a huge range of local knowledge and property expertise to match, we’d be more than happy to help guide you with your property rental experience across Nottingham.